hannibal002/SkyHanni/CONTRIBUTING.md

 #### New Features

 New standalone features that are independent of existing features.
 Additional settings for existing features belong in the **Improvements** category.

 #### Improvements

 Changes that improve or expand the code's logic and have a visible impact on users.
 This category is for enhancements, not for fixing incorrect logic.
 The line between bug fixes and improvements is sometimes not clear.If you are unsure whether a change is an improvement or a bug fix, ask for guidance.

 #### Fixes

 Bug fixes, including typos (only those visible to the user, e.g., in config or chat messages), missing checks that cause incorrect behavior under specific conditions, or logic errors.
 Only significant performance issues are considered bugs; otherwise, they fall under **Technical Details**.
 If the code does not behave as intended by the original developer, it is a bug.
 If the original code had logical errors, it is a bug.
 If the original code lacks nuance but is not incorrect, it is not a bug.

 #### Technical Details

 Internal changes that do not impact the end user.
 Examples include:

 - Refactoring (renaming or moving members, functions, classes, files or packages)
 - Typos in object names (which the end user will not see)
 - API updates
 - Minor performance improvements
 - Preparations for 1.21
+- Documentation changes to markdown files.
+E.g. in `/docs` or this file.

 #### Removed Features

 Features that have merged with existing features (in the config) or have become obsolete (e.g., if Hypixel implements them on the server side).

+#### No category

+Some changes don't fit any categories.
+E.g. when reverting pull requests or doing quick fixes to prs merged immediately beforehand but not yet released in a beta.
+To tell the changelog build this, write either `exclude_from_changelog` or `ignore_from_changelog` in one line.

 ## Coding Styles and Conventions